KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CountEvents by MMRIZE](https://github.com/MMRIZE/MMM-CountEvents)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-2. ESLint issues:
-   - MMM-CountEvents.js: Line 55, Column 13: 'events' is assigned a value but never used. (rule: no-unused-vars)
-   - MMM-CountEvents.js: Line 55, Column 21: 'identifier' is assigned a value but never used. (rule: no-unused-vars)
-   - MMM-CountEvents.js: Line 87, Column 11: Unexpected lexical declaration in case block. (rule: no-case-declarations)
-   - MMM-CountEvents.js: Line 123, Column 21: 'ev' is defined but never used. (rule: no-unused-vars)
-   - MMM-CountEvents.js: Line 131, Column 22: 'ev' is defined but never used. (rule: no-unused-vars)
-   - package.json: Line 6, Column 14: Package scripts are not alphabetized (rule: package-json/sort-collections)

 ### [MMM-CountUP by bibaldo](https://github.com/bibaldo/MMM-CountUP)